julien-muke/aws-serverless-ec2-instance-scheduler/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Instance Scheduler on AWS automates the starting and stopping of various AWS services, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon EC2 Auto Scaling Groups, and Amazon Relational Database Service (Amazon RDS) instances.
+In this demo, we are going to implement Instance Scheduler on AWS to automates the starting and stopping of Amazon EC2 instances.
 Automating this process helps reduce operational costs by stopping and starting resources as needed.
-This AWS Solution uses resource tags and AWS Lambda to automatically stop and start instances based on a schedule you define, and it can be deployed across multiple AWS Regions.
+This AWS Solution uses two Lambda functions responsible for starting and stopping instances, these Lambda functions will be triggered by two CloudWatch Events in the morning and evening.

 When compared to a setup where you leave all your instances continuously running at full utilization (even when those resources aren't being used), this solution can lead to significant cost savings by aligning your workloads with the AWS Well-Architected Cost Optimization best practices.